This post may contain affiliate links. Please read our disclosure policy.

 - Lentils: I prefer green lentils for their firm texture.
 Brown lentils cook faster and soften slightly.
 Red lentils cook quickly and break down more.

 - Diced tomatoes: Canned tomatoes add brightness and slight sweetness.
-Fresh can be used—just add a little more broth or water.
-Leftovers are great in Spanish Rice or Tomato Soup.
+Fresh can be used, just add a little more broth or water.
+Leftovers are great in spanish rice for one or tomato soup for one.

 - Low sodium chicken broth: Offers better salt control.
 Use vegetable broth for a vegetarian version.
-Leftover broth works in Chicken Divan or Broccoli Cheddar Soup.
+Leftover broth works in borscht for one, chicken divan for one or single serving broccoli cheddar soup.

 Recipe Variations